What Are the Best Polarised Sunglasses For Fishing?

 Taking all of the above points into consideration in the end the best polarized fishing sunglasses are the ones that you are comfortable wearing, as you would expect to be wearing them a good 8 to 10 hours per day.

 Sunglasses are an essential part of the fishing holiday so make sure you buy glasses that enhance your holiday experience and not distract from it.
-You’ll be wearing your glasses all day long, so be sure they fit your face and are comfortable and if they make you look good too.
+You’ll be wearing your glasses all day long, so be sure they fit your face and are comfortable over your ears.

 We all have different face shapes and sizes therefore some brands and models of glasses will fit better than others, so it’s important to try them on.
 Below are some pointers to look out for in terms of fit: